navikt/nada/docs/share-insight/data-packages.md

 ## Example datapackage.json including references to a data file and a plotly figure

-When including figures which contain large amounts of data you can reduce the load time of the datapackage by storing the figures (spec) as separate files and including just the url's in the datapackage.json.
+When including figures which contain large amounts of data you can reduce the load time of the data package by storing the figures (spec) as separate files and including just the url's in the data package.json.

 ```json